Long covid is destroying careers, leaving economic distress in its wake

 A clinical neuropsychologist treating him, Gudrun Lange, said Buccellato experienced brain bleeds and a tumor.
 He repeats himself and seems easily confused.

-“He starts getting emotional, involuntary crying, and there’s nothing he can do about it, ” she said.
+“He starts getting emotional, involuntary crying, and there’s nothing he can do about it,” she said.

 Buccellato said he has tens of thousands of dollars in unpaid medical bills that accumulated when he first lost his health insurance.
 He has some property and savings, but no weekly cash flow, he said.
-He signed up for Cobra, which provides a continuation of health insurance after a job loss, but after congressionally approved waivers that made it free expired in September, it now costs $922 a month, he said.
+He signed up for COBRA, which provides a continuation of health insurance after a job loss, but after congressionally approved waivers that made it free expired in September, it now costs $922 a month, he said.

 Garage operators briefly impounded his Lexus because he could no longer pay the $400 a month to park the car, he said.
 Now it’s on the street, accumulating tickets.